jfaponte403/react-technical-test-catfact/readme.md

 ```

 For this test I have created the project from cero without using `npm create vite`, this test it's from vanilla
-HTML and TypeScript, and that is the principal different, Midudev use for this test JS and I have use Typescript
+HTML and TypeScript, and that is the principal different, Midudev use for this test JS and I have use TypeScript